yetanotherjavadev/process-explorer-fe/README.md

 7) Make the Chart-related code more generic and strict.
 8) Improve the way the "tooltips" are shown
 9) Play with Chart animations - Highcharts are really powerful and deserve more respect :)
+10) Tests...
+Always the last thing to remember.

 BE:
 1) Use another lib to grab system processes.
 Possibly more configurable and convenient.